chrisrabe/CompareTool/README.md

 ### Some Important Things...
 - XML files should have one root element and no attributes in any child elements
-- XML file name should follow a syntax of ```Type.FileName.xml```
-- The accuracy of this program is dependent upon how easy you can distinguish a field from one another.
-Bugs exist if two or more fields have the same name.
+- Bugs exist if two or more fields/nodes have the same name.
+The accuracy of this software depend upon how easily you can distinguish one element to another via their element name.
+To avoid this, make sure that:
+      * All your files follow the syntax ```Type.NodeName.xml```
+      * If more than one field is the same type, make sure the element name is parsed as ```Type.FieldIdentifier```
+      * The NodeName and FieldIdentifier makes it unique from the rest of the fields.